Ludwig van Beethoven: Early life and education

+Beethoven's musical abilities far exceeded his mathematical capabilities.
+As a student at the Tirocinium, Beethoven learned how to add numbers but he could neither divide nor multiply.
+Throughout Beethoven's life, he instead used addition as a means of simulating multiplication (thus adding up a column of sixteen sevens, rather than multiplying 16 × 7).

 1780–1792: Bonn

 In 1780 or 1781, Beethoven began his studies with his most important teacher in Bonn, Christian Gottlob Neefe.
-Neefe taught him composition; in March 1783 Beethoven's first published work appeared, a set of keyboard variations (WoO 63).
+Neefe taught him composition; in March 1783, Beethoven's first published work appeared, a set of keyboard variations (WoO 63).
 Beethoven soon began working with Neefe as assistant organist, at first unpaid (1782), and then as a paid employee (1784) of the court chapel.
 His first three piano sonatas, WoO 47, sometimes known as Kurfürst (Elector) for their dedication to Elector Maximilian Friedrich, were published in 1783.
 In the same year, the first printed reference to Beethoven appeared in the Magazin der Musik – "Louis van Beethoven [sic] ... a boy of 11 years and most promising talent.
 He plays the piano very skilfully and with power, reads at sight very well ... the chief piece he plays is Das wohltemperierte Klavier of Sebastian Bach, which Herr Neefe puts into his hands".
-Maximilian Friedrich's successor as Elector of Bonn was Maximilian Franz.
-He gave some support to Beethoven, appointing him Court Organist and paying towards his visit to Vienna of 1792.
+Maximilian Friedrich's successor as Elector of Cologne was Maximilian Franz.
+He gave some support to Beethoven, appointing him Court Organist and assisting financially with Beethoven's move to Vienna in 1792.